Airport passengers reminded not to bring prohibited items to Gatwick

-Chief Inspector Chris Veale said: “We are regularly seeing passengers in possession of items that could constitute an offence in the UK.
+Chief Inspector Chris Veale said: “We continue to see passengers in possession of items that could constitute an offence in the UK.

-“This is especially relevant where some bags may not have used for air travel since before the pandemic, or people are using bags used at work, where such items may be required for their occupation.
+“This is especially relevant where some bags may not have used for air travel over winter months, or people are using the same bags they have used at work, where such items may be required for their occupation.

 “UK legislation is very clear that the public should not be in possession of items classified as offensive weapons and bladed articles, in particular any item that has a locking blade of any description, this includes multi-tools and knives used for camping or outdoor activities.